mpoiaganova/political-argument-mining/README.md

-# IM-arg-generation
+# IM-arg-mining-political-discourse

-This repo contains code for IM on arguments generation.
+This repo contains code for IM on arguments mining in political discourse